 If you are on Medicaid, you will probably have to spend your monthly pension, Social Security, or other income to pay for your nursing home.
 If you do not have enough money to pay the whole bill, DSS will pay the rest.

 But you are allowed to keep some money each month:

-- $90 each month for a single war veteran or a spouse of a deceased war veteran
+- $90 each month for a single war veteran or the spouse of a deceased war veteran.

-- Some expenses for your home, if you will go back within 6 months, including rent or mortgage
+- Some expenses for your home if you will go back within 6 months, including rent or the mortgage.

 Does my spouse have to pay for my nursing home care?